 The Timeline of Psychedelic Decriminalization in the US

-Although the decriminalization of natural psychedelics is still in its infancy in the US, Decriminalize Nature has catalyzed two enormous policy victories.
+Although the decriminalization of natural psychedelics is still in its infancy in the US, Decriminalize Nature has catalyzed three enormous policy victories.

 Around the same time, Decriminalize Nature Oakland managed to get their city to pass a resolution that officially made psychedelic enforcement the very lowest of the city police’s priorities – effectively decriminalizing all psychedelic plants and fungi.
-Not only does the resolution state that possession and use is no longer to be punished, but also anyone growing, buying or distributing natural psychedelics should also be the lowest priority of the police.
-It also eliminates funding for any law enforcement efforts involving psychedelics – ensuring that even the most determined police officers would lose their power to penalize psychedelic users.
+Not only does the resolution state that possession and use of psychedelic plants can no longer to be punished, but also anyone growing, buying or distributing natural psychedelics should also be the lowest priority of the police.

 The success in Oakland, introducing perhaps one of the most comprehensive decriminalization legislations in the world, was achieved by bringing together a community that represents the rich diversity of Oakland, and presenting well-structured arguments to city councilmembers with the help of activists, policy-makers, community organizations, medical practitioners, and social scientists.
 Most importantly, Decriminalize Nature Oakland showed persistence and tenacity: